mkozlows21/javascript/README.md

 # javascript
-Making some changes to the repository
+Making some changes to the repository.
-Now pull to vscode
+Now pull to vscode.